Published on November 5th, 2018 | by Jon Bunnies2

 Think of any teen movie out of the 1980s or 1990s, and there’s a fair chance you can recall a scene of characters lounging in a car, singing along to the blare of a dashboard radio.
 If not driving, they’re listening to radio while sitting around a breakfast table, or doing homework, or gathering at friends’ parties, those trusty AM/FM waves forever crooning on in the background.

 Music listening these days looks different.
 People don’t need a DJ spinning them new tracks that they’ll rush off to buy at a record shop; they pick their own songs on digital streaming services like Spotify.
-According to everyone from to entire , the reign of radio is over.
+According to everyone from Jay-Z to entire national governments, the reign of radio is over.

 Yet why the gloom?
 Radio is actually Let`s see alive than ever.